DrBlink7/Modular-Template/README.md

 Typescript/Angular frontend to be added.
 It will run (by default) on 4200 port.

+## ✔ frontend3
+Astro Frontend, copy .env.example vars in .env file (you should create it) and ask [me](https://github.com/DrBlink7) on how to fill vars.
+It will run (by default) on 4321 port.

+## ✔ frontend4
+Typescript/React frontend using Next.js, copy .env.example vars in .env file (you should create it) and ask [me](https://github.com/DrBlink7) on how to fill vars.
+It will run (by default) on 3002 port.

 ## ✔ backend
 Python backend.
 It will run (by default) on 8000 port.